IP-VFC ST 2110 Network Video Configuration

 2. Configure Multicast Streaming (Eth0)

 Section titled “2.
-Configure Multicast Streaming (Eth0)”In the Eth0 Multicast dropdown, set:
+Configure Multicast Streaming (Eth0)”In the Eth0 Multicast dropdown for each Port, set:

 - IP: - IPv4 multicast address to sent the video stream to.